Spit Card Game (Rules and Instructions)

 Can you take back or change your move in Spit?

-No. Once you completely move a card in Spit, you cannot undo the action anymore.
+No. Once you move a card in Spit, you can no longer undo the action.
 Also, you must make a move whenever you can.

 Is Spit and Speed the same game?

-No. Spit and Speed are similar shedding-type card games, but they are not identical.
-In Speed, for example, you don’t deal the whole deck between the players.
+No. Spit and Speed are similar but not identical.
+In Speed, you don’t deal the whole deck between the players.
 Also, the winner is whoever wins three independent rounds.

-Do you like this game?
-Check out our guides to the following Spit alternatives:
+Do you like Spit?
+Check out our guides to a few similar games below:

 Article by: